nmn0gueira/mpc-experiments/mp-spdz/README.md

 where `<fromsource>` is either `yes` or `no`.
 Note that building from source will take longer.

 ### Usage
-To simplify the usage of MP-SPDZ locally while keep the environment uncluttered, a few are provided to scripts to help with the data setup, compilation, and running of the programs.
+To keep the environment uncluttered and separated from the MP-SPDZ directory itself, a few scripts are provided to help with the data setup, compilation, and running of the programs.
 The scripts are located in the `scripts` folder.

 #### Setup Data
 To run the programs, you will need to prepare program input.
 You can do this by running the `iprep.sh` script: